emptylab/files/task_notes/task_7.md

 **Log In - Initiate** Sends an email with a one-time password link.
 ```
-POST ~/login
+POST ~/api/login
 { email }
 ```

 **Log In - Complete** Gets an `access_token` and `id_tokden` from the server.
 ```
-GET ~/authenticate/${one-time-password}
+GET ~/api/login/${one-time-password}
 ```

 To log out, the browser simply clears the `access_token` and `id_token` from browser storage.

 # Notes from our chat conversation

 We have had conversations about this in Telegram starting around 06 December.
+These notes capture some of the ideas from the conversation.

+## General Ideas

 * Hash the email.
 * Use a one-time password that's associated with the email.
 * The link could include 1. the encrypted email and 2. the one-time password.

-# Authentication Alternatives
+## Authentication Alternatives

 Email only, receive a link at the email (link acts as the password)
 * (+) No database to support
 * (+) Hard code the email addrses
 * (+) Probably easier for end-users (no password)

-# Email Storage Alternatives
+## Email Storage Alternatives

 Store authorizated email in a database.
 * (-) Requirement to support a database.